-Proponents need to provide separate fixed prices for the optional work, the prices should include a breakdown of time, travel, labour and material costs.
+Proponents need to provide separate fixed prices for the additional construction site reviews, optional work, the prices should include a breakdown of time, travel, labour and material costs.

 6. PROPOSAL FORMAT

 Proponents should ensure that they fully respond to all requirements in the RFP in order to receive full consideration during evaluation.